OXID-eSales/graphql-base-module/docs/filtering.rst

 ==============

 One of the most important actions in development is getting the right set of data by given criteria.
-The "base module" gives some most common filters you might need to use, out of the box:
+The `graphql-base` module gives some most common filters you might need to use, out of the box:

 * Bool filter